AnyChart/docs.anychart.com/Gantt_Chart_NEW/Resource_Chart.md

 </tbody>
 </table>

-To learn how to configure connectors, see the [Elements: Project Chart](Elements/Resource_Chart#connectors) article.
+To learn how to configure connectors, see the [Elements: Resource Chart](Elements/Resource_Chart#connectors) article.

 Please note that a period can have several predecessors, but only one successor.
 Also, a period can be at the same time a successor to one period or periods and a predecessor to another.
 All these nuances are illustrated by the sample below, which visualizes the following dependencies between periods: